New Accessibility Model for Microsoft Windows and Cross Platform Development

 - UI Automation Events

-In 2003, Microsoft Corporation commissioned Forrester Research, Inc., to conduct a study to measure the potential market of people in the United States who are most likely to benefit from the use of accessible technology for computers (for more information, see Research About Accessibility).
+In 2003, Microsoft Corporation commissioned Forrester Research, Inc., to conduct a study to measure the potential market of people in the United States who are most likely to benefit from the use of accessible technology for computers.
 Accessible technology enables individuals to adjust their computers to meet their visual, hearing, dexterity, cognitive, and speech needs.
 It includes both accessibility options built into products as well as specialty hardware and software products (assistive technology products) that help individuals interact with a computer.
 Overall results show that 57% (74.2 million)of computer users in the United States are likely or very likely to benefit from the use of accessible technology due to experiencing mild to severe difficulties or impairments.

 With the current technology, assistive technology vendors (ATVs) are required to use many different approaches to obtain and present information about the UI to the end user, thus spending an inordinate amount of time and resources on providing this basic information.
 With such a large percentage of users needing accessible information, it is becoming increasingly important to make it easier for an ATV to programmatically obtain information about the UI.